-a.
+- a.
 Progression in the program is year by year and not by courses completed.
-Accordingly, all students in a particular year of the program normally should be registered in the same courses in each term (BSc in Pharmacy.)
-Students will not normally register in any core (i.e., non-elective) courses from a particular year of the program until they have satisfactorily completed core courses from the previous year of the program.
+Accordingly, all students in a particular year of the program normally should be registered in the same courses in each term (BSc in Pharmacy).
+Students will not normally register in any core (i.e., non-elective) courses from a particular year of the program until they have satisfactorily completed core courses from the previous year of the program. - b.
 Students accepted into the MBA/BSc in Pharmacy Combined Degrees program will be permitted to delay entrance into the fourth year by one year with no loss in standing.
-The duration of the total MBA/BSc in Pharmacy Combined Degrees program must not exceed six consecutive calendar years from the time of admission to the Pharmacy program.

-- b.
-Academic standing is assessed on the basis of - the pass or failure of individual courses and the GPA attained in a given year of the program (including courses taken in Spring Term).
+The duration of the total MBA/BSc in Pharmacy Combined Degrees program must not exceed six consecutive calendar years from the time of admission to the Pharmacy program. - i. the pass or failure of individual courses and - ii. the GPA attained in a given year of the program (including courses taken in Spring Term).
 In computing the GPA, grades of W and CR/NC, and grades in courses accepted for transfer credit are not included.
 Each student's academic standing will normally be assessed at the end of the regular academic year, but in Years 1 and 2 of the program, such assessment will be delayed until grades are available for the practicums completed in Spring Term.
 Students who are on Academic Warning will be assessed at the end of each term.
 See Academic Warning.

 c.
-A student who is awarded First-Class Standing or Satisfactory Standing, as defined below, will normally qualify for promotion: First-Class Standing: Awarded to an undergraduate student who obtains a GPA of 3.5 or above and passes all courses while enrolled in the full normal academic course load in that year (Year 1, \star 28.5; Year 2, \star 32; Year 3, \star 29.5).
+A student who is awarded First-Class Standing or Satisfactory Standing, as defined below, will normally qualify for promotion: First-Class Standing: Awarded to an undergraduate student who obtains a GPA of 3.5 or above and passes all courses while enrolled in the full normal academic course load in that year (Year 1, ★28.5; Year 2, ★32; Year 3, ★29.5).
 See Program of Courses.
-Note: First-Class Standing is not awarded in Year 4 given the limited number of graded units taken in that year.
+Note: First-Class Standing is not awarded in Year 4 given the limited number of graded units taken in that d.
+Conditional Standing: Assigned to a student who achieves a GPA of 2.1 or above for each year outlined in Program of Courses but has failed one or more courses.

-Satisfactory Standing: Awarded to a student who achieves a GPA of 2.1 or above for each year outlined in Program of Courses and if no course is failed.
+Satisfactory Standing: Awarded to a student who achieves a GPA of 2.1 or above for each year outlined in Program of Courses and if no course is failed